Kattis/problem-package-format/spec/output_validators.md

     to the program being validated.
 Please note that when running interactive the program will only receive the output produced by the validator and will not have direct access to the input file.

+  - p1\_output: a string that specifies the name of a named pipe that player one's stdout will be redirected to.

+  - p1\_input: a string that specifies the name of a named pipe that data written to it will get redirected to stdin of player one.
+For example, if the validator writes `foo` to `p1_input`, player one can then read `foo` from its stdin.

+  - p2\_output: a string that specifies the name of a named pipe that player two's stdout will be redirected to.

+  - p2\_input: a string that specifies the name of a named pipe that data written to it will get redirected to stdin of player two.
+For example, if the validator writes `foo` to `p2_input`, player one can then read `foo` from its stdin.

 The two files pointed to by input and judge\_answer must exist (though they are allowed to be empty) and the validator program must be allowed